On cycles in monotone grid classes of permutations: Indivisibility and coils

 \subsection{\texorpdfstring{$M$}{M}-sums and \texorpdfstring{$M$}{M}-indivisibility}

-Let $M$ be an $m\times n$ partial multiplication matrix.
+Let $M$ be an $m\times n$ partial multiplication matrix, and fix column and row sequences $c_1,\dots,c_m$ and $r_1,\dots,r_n$, respectively.
 As noted in the proof of Proposition~\ref{prop-doubling-equal}, the submatrix of $M^{\times 2}$ defined on the columns $\kappa(1),\dots,\kappa(m)$ and rows $\rho(1),\dots,\rho(n)$ is equal to $M$; we call this the \emph{first} copy of $M$ in $M^{\times 2}$.
 The submatrix defined on the other rows and columns of $M^{\times 2}$ is also equal to $M$, and we call this the \emph{second} copy.
 Together these two submatrices include all the non-zero elements of $M^{\times 2}$: Each non-zero entry $M_{ij}$ of $M$ corresponds to two non-zero entries in $M^{\times 2}$, one belonging to each of the two submatrices.